gurudattshahane/mySpringProject/README.md

 This project is created to learn spring framework

 Adding some sample Car and Bike class.
-In order to achieve loose coupling between the objects, we have to create interface which is implemented by Car and Bike class. <br>So adding Vehicle interface with drive abstract method.
+In order to achieve loose coupling between the dependencies, we have to create interface which is implemented by Car and Bike class. <br>So adding Vehicle interface with drive abstract method.

 <p>